Quantum digital cooling

 In this work, we detail how one may prepare ground states of an artificial Hamiltonian on a digital quantum computer via quantum digital cooling (QDC).
 We first present an analytic study of the cooling of a two-level system, from which two different approaches may be outlined to de-excite to the ground state whilst preventing reheating.
 We investigate the behaviour of both methods in the digitized setting, and find they continue to be robust.
 The protocols deriving from these two principles are tested in the one-qubit black-box Hamiltonian setting, where the energy gap and matrix elements are unknown.
 We extend these protocols to $N$-qubit systems, and investigate their ability to cool small-scale simulations of the transverse-field Ising model numerically.
-We observe that the stong-coupling BangBang protocol can prepare good fidelity approximations of few qubit Ising chains in the paramagnetic and ferromagnetic regime, but seems to perform much worse close to the critical point, where the system spectrum shows a less-ordered structure.
+Our LogSweep protocol, based on the weak-coupling approach, is demonstrated to converge to the ground state of all three phases of the transverse-field Ising model.
+It further shows a relative energy error constant in the system size at a fixed protocol length for the weakly-coupled and critical phases of this model, which corresponds to a requirement to simulate time evolution for $O(N^2)$ and $O(N^3)$ Trotter steps respectively.
+By contrast, the stong-coupling BangBang protocol shows the ability to prepare low-cost ground-state approximations of the same model in the paramagnetic and ferromagnetic regime, but seems to perform much worse close to the critical point, where the system spectrum shows a less-ordered structure.
 The small number of calls to the system evolution operator needed to realize this protocol makes it attractive for near term application.
-The weak-coupling LogSweep protocol, conversely, needs a much larger and tunable number of steps, but can achieve better ground state approximations, even in the critical regime of the transverse-field Ising model.